Our History

 Changing Status of the College

-In 1988, in response to the new educational reforms of 1987, the status of the college changed from the four year post-middle to three year post-secondary teacher training institution.
-The training of post-secondary teachers continued until in the year 2004 when the college saw another status upgrade into a diploma awarding institution.
+In 1988, in response to the new educational reforms of 1987, the status of the college changed from the four-year post-middle to three year post-secondary teacher training institution.
+The training of post-secondary teachers continued until 2004 when the college was upgraded to diploma awarding institution status.

 The college has also been adopted by both the Centre of Distance Education of the University of Cape Coast and the Jackson Education Complex (affiliated to the University of Education, Winneba) as one of their distance learning centres for their respective programmes.
 Through this, many students who could not get onboard the regular stream have found an avenue to train as teachers.

-It is gratifying to note that products of this noble institution continue to distinguish themselves quite creditably in all facets of our national life- in academia, public or civil service, in the police service, in business and in politics.
+Products of this noble institution continue to distinguish themselves in all facets of our national life- in academia, public and civil service, the security service, business and politics.

-All past and current principals and their governing board/council, together with all past current members of staff must be saluted for their diverse contributions towards the development of the college to its current status.
+All past and current principals and their governing boards/councils, together with all past current members of staff stand tall for their diverse contributions towards the development of the college to its current status.